wp-plugins/exnet-movies/Readme.txt

 Besides above features, many more features has been included with this plugin which you can discover only by installing yourself and playing with the powers of this plugin.

+Get more WordPress and Woocommerce Plugins: <a href="http://themology.net" target="_blank">Themology</a>

 == Installation ==

 Installing the plugin is very easy just like any other wordpress plugin.

 * Easy Way: Your hosting settings must allow files of at least 300kb (plugin size) to be uploaded via form.
 Connect to wordpress admin panel and point to 'Plugins->Add New->Upload' and upload the zip file directly.
-Then go to 'wp-admin->plugins->and activate ExNet Movies Plugin'.
+Then go to 'wp-admin->plugins->and activate Watch Movie Plugin'.

 * Another Way: No Upload size limit aplicable.
 Connect to your hosting via FTP and upload the extracted zip file folder of the plugin into 'wp-content/plugins/'.
-Then go to 'wp-admin->plugins->and activate ExNet Movies Plugin.
+Then go to 'wp-admin->plugins->and activate Watch Movie Plugin.

 == Frequently Asked Questions ==